|Botanical Name||Cymbopogon flexuosus (Nees ex Steud.),W. Watson|

 |Aroma:||Fresh grassy lemon type|

-Citral-a and Citral-b constitutes 75-85% of Lemongrass oil.
-Other constituents include terpinene, -terpineol, a-terpineol, myrcene, triphenyl acetate, borneol, dipentene, methyl heptenone, linalol, geraniol, nerol, citronellol and farnesol.
+Citral-a and Citral-b constitute 75-85% of Lemongrass oil.
+Other constituents include terpinene, α-pellandrene, α -terpinene, γ -terpinene, myrcene, triphenyl acetate, geranyl acetate, borneol, dipentene, methyl heptenone, linalool, geraniol, nerol, citronellol, and farnesol.

 |Optical rotation||[-]1.25° to [-]so at 25° C?>|